Margin - Property CSS

 el.style.margin = '2cm';

-With Javascript, read the value of margin
+With Javascript, read the value of margin.

-in Javascript can also be done according to two syntaxes.
+Rereading the value of margin-top in Javascript can also be done according to two syntaxes.

-The property must have been assigned directly to the element itself by its style
+The property must have been assigned directly to the element itself by its style attribute, and not to a class or other CSS selector.

 let el = document.getElementById('id');